 - National Visa Application Form: Fill and sign the visa application form for each applicant or their representative.

 - Photographs: Provide a recent passport-size color photograph taken against a light background.
 The photo should show your face clearly without any dark or reflective glasses or garments.

 - Valid Passport: Submit the original and a photocopy of the page or pages with the biometric data.
 Your passport must be valid for at least 1 year and have a minimum of two blank pages.
-Passports issued over 10 years ago are not accepted.
+They will not accept passports issued over 10 years ago.

 - Valid UK Residence Permit: Non-British nationals must provide a copy of their valid residence permit in the UK.